arcalot/arcaflow-container-toolkit/README.md

 ### Requirements

-* `build.yaml` in the same directory with this executable
+* `build.yaml` in the same directory with the `arcaflow-plugin-image-builder` executable
 * `docker`, or `alias docker=podman`, executable on your `$PATH`
 * a [directory of sub-directories where each sub-directory contains a Dockerfile](https://github.com/arcalot/arcaflow-plugins/tree/main/python)